Community Engagement Task Force

-Once the committee formed, a total of five feedback sessions were held in July and August 2017 to gain input and ideas from residents on approaches and topics for the program.
+Once the task force formed, a total of five feedback sessions were held in July and August 2017 to gain input and ideas from residents on approaches and topics for the program.
 The sessions included opportunities for participants to provide feedback on number of information boards and a survey.

-The feedback and results from the sessions and the survey will help the committee develop a program tailored to Nanaimo residents.
-The committee will then bring its recommendations on program structure, launch date and a schedule to Council.
+The feedback and results from the sessions and the survey will help the task force develop a program tailored to Nanaimo residents.
+The task force will then bring its recommendations on program structure, launch date and a schedule to Council.